 Student members may speak, but may not make motions, vote, or hold office.
 They may serve on committees and task forces in any capacity except as Chairperson.

 Associate members in the Affiliate may speak, but may not make motions, vote, or hold office.
 They may serve on committees and task forces in any capacity except Chairperson.
-Associate members may be individuals who have an interest in midwifery issues (i.e. consumers, CPMs, other midwives, health care providers).
+Associate members may be individuals who have an interest in midwifery issues (e.g., consumers, CPMs, other midwives, other health care providers).
 This category is not open to those eligible for ACNM membership.

 Section C. Membership Dues